doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: change in the behavior of `SchemaManager::dropDatabase()`

+When dropping a database, the DBAL no longer attempts to kill the client sessions that use the database.
+It's the responsibility of the operator to make sure that the database is not being used.

 ## BC BREAK: removed `Synchronizer` package

 The `Doctrine\DBAL\Schema\Synchronizer\SchemaSynchronizer` interface and all its implementations have been removed.